Saint Louis University's oldest academic unit offers degrees in more than 30 academic areas.

 While gender is the primary focus, each course and the discipline as a whole examine gender in light of race, ethnicity, class, sexual identity, ability, age and religion.
 The discipline teaches students to think critically and to engage in the world as responsible citizens.

 SLU's master’s degree in women’s and gender studies requires 30 credits.
-Students will take five core courses covering feminist theories, feminist epistemologies, research design, current issues and debates, and a graduate-level internship.
+Students will take five core courses covering feminist theories, feminist epistemologies, feminist research design or program evaluation, current feminist issues and a graduate-level internship.

-Students can then choose five elective courses from dozens of choices in women's and gender studies; political science; African American studies; philosophy; English; history; languages, literatures and cultures; fine and performing arts; social work; and law, among others.
+Students can then choose five elective courses from dozens of choices in women's and gender studies; political science; African-American studies; philosophy; English; history; languages, literatures and cultures; visual and performing arts; social work; and law, among others.

 Students are required to complete at least one graduate-level internship under the supervision of a faculty member.
 There may also be opportunities for students to collaborate with faculty members on their research, depending on students’ and faculty members’ research interests.